typesupply/opentype-cookbook/website/content/rules.md

     :::fea
     pos target1 target2 valueRecord;

-(In the .fea documentation, this is known as GPOS Lookup Type 2: Pair Adjustment Positioning.)
+*(In the .fea documentation, this is known as GPOS Lookup Type 2: Pair Adjustment Positioning.)*

 In this case, you can shorten the value record to be only the x advance adjustment.
 Or, you can use the full value record if you prefer that.

 This rule is used almost exclusively for kerning.
 In fact, this is so common that you shouldn't have to write any of these rules yourself.
 Your font and/or kerning editor should do this for you.

-You can use a class as target1, target2 or both:
+You can use a class as target 1, target 2 or both:

     :::fea
     pos @A T -50;